maupilia/SRT/sphinx/_build/html/_sources/SpectralLine/K-band/Xarcos/start-obs.txt

     ``> wx``

 #.
-Follow the link below to perform the pointing and focus optimization (if not already included in your schedule) :
+To perform the pointing and focus optimization (if they are not already included in your schedule), use the Total Power backend and follow the link below:

+    ``> chooseBackend=BACKENDS/TotalPower``

       :ref:`pointing-focus`